 Planting your Winter flowering Pansies from Late October?

-The breakthrough of the truly winter pansy has revolutionised winter gardens & patios.
+The breakthrough of the truly winter hardy pansy has revolutionised winter gardens & patios.
 Don’t miss out.

 Reading this after the best planting season?

 Winter flowering pansies will flower well into the late spring.
 Planting winter pansies in late autumn and winter will produce a great flush of spring flowers.
 They just take a little longer to flourish as the spring temperatures improve.